Dmongue1/CMSC-471-Project-1/README.md

 - Trim the algo options so that eval_1 is =1, since the others aren't necessary for this project.

+Note: Main will need to be updated to add in eval_2 and eval_3 to the move generator once they are implemented.

 # Chess AI
 A chess AI, with with different algorithms of increasing intelligence.